Shaz-Momin/Dollar-Cost-Averaging/package/README.md

 ```

 All dates are in ISO format.
-All numerical values are returned with max decimal places available.
+All numerical values are returned with max precision available.
 Round accordingly.

 # License